-Attention Whore: Gru doesn’t want to be a villain.
-He wants to be the number one supervillain.
+Attention Whore: Gru doesn't just want to be a villain.
+He wants to be the number one villain.
 Doctor Nefario assures him he is still number one when he talks to him.
-His minions are there only to give him the attention his mother denied him in his childhood.

-Vector is the same as Gru; wanting to be number one supervillain as opposed to a mere villain.
+Vector is the same as Gru; wanting to be numero uno.
 His attempts to get attention are even more pathetic, see Getting Crap Past the Radar below.

 Babies Make Everything Better: Well, children, anyway.
 Giving her some grandkids is the only thing Gru ever does that earns his mother's approval.

 Kid Gru's drawing and macaroni sculpture of a spaceship seem rather normal things a child would do with their time, until he actually builds a working, unmanned rocket "based on the macaroni prototype!"
 This still doesn't get a "Well Done, Son" Guy reaction, however.